Refinitiv/refinitiv-ui/documents/src/pages/build-app/framework-integration/javascript.md

 cd project-demo
 ```

-Use `npm init` command to initialize the project.
+Use `npm init` command to initialise the project.
 It will create `package.json` file which contains application information and its dependencies.

 ```sh
 npm init